 If you were to ask me how I managed to paraglide in Queenstown despite my paralyzing fear of heights, I’d have to admit that it was the thought of overcoming the fear and having my mind blown by the spectacular landscape below.
 While visiting Skyline Gondola, I walked up to the tiny G-Force Paragliding store and signed up.
 Then, I stopped thinking for fear of chickening out.
 30 minutes later, I was soaring over Lake Wakatipu with not the slightest trace of fear but a deep sense of amazement.
 I highly recommend that if you’re visiting Queenstown and even if you do fear heights, don’t think twice before signing up.

 The Central Otago region is favorable for production of wines such as Pinot Noir and Chardonnay and there are many scenic wineries (such as Gibbston Valley) around Queenstown that you can visit for tastings.
-More information on popular wine trails and tours is available on the official Queenstown website.
+If you like the idea of a wine and lunch tour in gorgeous vineyards, this half-day wine tour is a fun thing to do in Queenstown.

 Alternatively, you can also enjoy wine tasting at The Winery, a wine lounge right in the center of town, where you get to taste over 80 local wines from all over New Zealand with a seriously indulgent platter of cheeses, salamis, breads and olive oils.
 The best part is that you can even choose to buy any wines that you particularly like to be shipped home when you’re back from your trip.